GoDevOps/productive-on-day-one/slides/README.md

 # DevEnv as Code

 <!--
+Laurent 👇
-As developers or IT operation guy  your probably know the "It works on my machine" syndrome.
+As developers or IT operation person, you probably know the "It works on my machine" syndrome.
 Development Environment As Code can help to avoid this kind of troubles as you will be able to have exactly the same environment during the development than in the CI/CD pipeline or in production.
 -->
 ![bg right:30% fit](https://i.redd.it/gfn7yg3psuh71.gif)

-## "It works on my machine!"
+## Avoiding "It works on my machine!"

 - Offers easy to start development environment
 - Control dependencies